Xrayez/godot-imagetools/README.md

 module in any way.

-Any new features are encouraged to be developed against the latest Godot Engine's *stable* version, and later ported to the latest engine's *development* version.
+Any new features are encouraged to be developed against the latest Godot Engine's *stable* version, which may be optionally ported to the latest engine's *development* version.

 ## License:
 The module is under MIT license.